 Ahead, there is a small store with windows covered in hand painted signs and vertical metal bars.
 On the edge of the light, three young men and a girl slouch.
 One of them has a beard and, in spite of the advancing darkness, wears sunglasses.
 He has on a fringed leather vest.
 His companions wear leather jackets.
 Their peaked caps make their heads seem flat, their foreheads nonexistent.

+The residents hide their identities (sunglasses, hats that cover their face, etc.).
 The girl is better looking than she should be for such companions.
 She is long legged and wears a white turtle-necked sweater that accentuates her breasts.